-Hello again Rob!
+Hello again Mum and Dad!

 Nearly two-thirds of the way through the trip now.
-Still having a great time but missing you like crazy!
+Still having a great time but missing home like crazy!
 Been in New Zealand nearly a week and have met up with Catherine at last.
 Like it lots here.
 It has many advantages over Australia, the main ones being that it's smaller and cooler.
 Still, 3 weeks in Oz had its good points, despite the 44 degree heat!
-Kangaroo Island (near Adelaide) was my favourite place - loads of wildlife - did I tell you I'd seen some platypus there?
+Kangaroo Island (near Adelaide) was my favourite place - loads of wildlife - did I tell you I'd seen platypuses there?